lwmqn/qnode/README.md

 <a name="Resources"></a>
 ## 5. Resources Planning

-The great benefit of using **mqtt-node** in your LWMQN Client design is that you almost need not to tackle requests/responses by yourself.
-All you have to do is to plan your Resources well, and **mqtt-node** will automatically tackle many of the REQ/RSP things for you.
+The great benefit of using **mqtt-node** in your LWMQN Client is that you almost need not to tackle requests/responses by yourself.
+All you have to do is to plan and define your Resources well, and **mqtt-node** will automatically tackle many of the REQ/RSP things for you.

-What Resources do you have on the Client Device?
-Which Resource is readable?
-Which Resource is writable?
-And which Resource is remotely executable?
-Once your Resources are initialized, **mqtt-node** itself will know how to respond to the requests from a LWMQN Server.
+* What Resources do you have on the Client Device?
+* Which Resource is readable?
+* Which Resource is writable?
+* And which Resource is remotely executable?

 Here is a [tutorial of how to plan your Resources](https://github.com/lwmqn/mqtt-node/blob/master/docs/rsc_plan.md) with **mqtt-node**.
-The description of [initResrc()](#API_initResrc) also shows some quick examples.
+Some quick examples are also given in the description of [initResrc()](#API_initResrc) method.

+Once your Resources are initialized, **mqtt-node** itself will know how to respond to requests from a LWMQN Server.

 </br>